 Here you can find information about TILT's Mini-Sabbatical Scheme including eligibility, upcoming applications rounds and what support will be available for potential applicants.

-TILT is excited to announce the launch of its Mini Sabbatical Scheme for 2021/22.
+The Mini Sabbatical Scheme applications are open for 2021/22.
 Applications considered in this academic year will take place in the 2022/23 academic year.

 The TILT Mini-Sabbatical Scheme provides salary buy-out for up to six weeks for academic and professional service staff to allow dedicated time to pursue scholarship of learning and teaching (SoTL) projects which will impact positively on learning and teaching at NTU and / or across the sector.
-The scheme is competitive and TILT awards up to two Mini-Sabbaticals per year.
+The scheme is competitive and up to two Mini-Sabbaticals are awarded per year.

-Proposals should include at least two specific SoTL outputs with demonstrable potential to enhance an aspect of learning, teaching or assessment at NTU and / or across the sector.
-We also ask all mini-sabbatical award holders to curate one TILTTalk based on their mini-sabbatical for the TILT website.
+Proposals should include at least two specific Scholarship of Teaching and Learning (SoTL) outputs with demonstrable potential to enhance an aspect of learning, teaching or assessment at NTU and / or across the sector.
+We also ask all mini-sabbatical award holders to curate one TILTTalk based on their mini-sabbatical for the TILT web pages.

 What Mini Sabbaticals are available?